unalmis/automate/tips.md

 reboot
 ```

-The signing key should stay there until you delete it from MOK management or
+The signing key will stay there until you delete it from MOK management or reset
-perhaps reset the UEFI to defaults.
-The Nvidia drivers should (in theory) get
+the secure boot keys to defaults in UEFI.
+The Nvidia drivers should (in theory)
-signed automatically after any driver or kernel update.
+get signed automatically after any driver or kernel upgrade.

+Note that new kernels may drop support for old drivers.
+This would cause the
+Nvidia drivers to fail building on the new kernel.
+To minimize risk, delay
+kernel upgrades.

-### Back up keys
+### Back up keys (optional)

 Make encrypted backups of the
 1. private key in `/etc/pki/akmods/private/`